DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: A/Prof Patrick Emanuel, Dermatopathologist, Auckland, New Zealand, 2013.

-Angiolymphoid hyperplasia with eosinophilia (or eosinophils) is also known as epithelioid or histiocytoid haemangioma.
+Angiolymphoid hyperplasia with eosinophilia (or eosinophils) is also known as epithelioid or histiocytoid haemangioma (See also Epithelioid haemangioma pathology).
 It usually effects young adults and presents as clustered small, translucent nodules on the head and neck.

 Sections show an inflamed dermis which shows increased vascularity (figure 1).
 Higher power examination reveals the endothelial cells lining the vessels are enlarged and epithelioid (figure 2, 3).
 The infiltrate is composed of lymphocytes which form follicles and numerous eosinophils (figures 2, 3).